 Andrew completed his Doctorate of Musical Arts in Composition at the University of Texas at Austin (UT) as the 2013-14 Recruitment Fellow under the tutelage of Dan Welcher, Donald Grantham, and Russell Pinkston.
 He received his Master of Music in Composition in 2013 under the tutelage of Dr. Kevin Puts at the Peabody Institute of The Johns Hopkins University.
 He earned his Bachelors of Music in Piano Performance at Florida Southern College with Robert MacDonald.
 He began piano lessons at the age of eight in the studio of Mary Beth Purchase.
 While in high school, he began composition lessons with Donald Waxman.

-In addition to composing, Dr. Boss is active as a pianist, conductor, and educator.
+In addition to composing, Andrew is active as a pianist, conductor, and educator.
 As a pianist, he performs as a soloist and an accompanist, often, but not limited to, his own music.
-As a conductor, as well as composer-in-residence, Dr. Boss conducted a la Machaut with the Washington State Symphonic Wind Ensemble at the Western International Band Clinic in Seattle, WA (November 2016).
+As a conductor, as well as composer-in-residence, Andrew conducted a la Machaut with the Washington State Symphonic Wind Ensemble at the Western International Band Clinic in Seattle, WA (November 2016).
 As an educator, he taught Music Theory classes as an Assistant Instructor during his studies at UT.
 He currently serves as an adjunct instructor at Florida Atlantic University.